MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/rms-for-individuals-user-sign-up.md

 3. Click **Sign up**.

-    Microsoft uses your email address to check whether your organization already has a [paid subscription that includes Azure RMS](../get-started/requirements-subscriptions.md).
+    Microsoft uses your email address to check whether your organization already has a [paid subscription for Azure Information Protection](https://www.microsoft.com/en-us/cloud-platform/azure-information-protection-pricing) or an [Office 365 subscription that includes data protection by using Azure Rights Management](http://download.microsoft.com/download/E/C/F/ECF42E71-4EC0-48FF-AA00-577AC14D5B5C/Azure_Information_Protection_licensing_datasheet_EN-US.pdf).
 If that’s the case, you don’t need RMS for individuals so you’ll be signed in immediately and the self-service sign up for RMS for individuals is canceled.
-If a paid subscription for Azure RMS isn’t found, you'll continue to the next step.
+If a paid subscription isn’t found, you'll continue to the next step.

 4. Wait for a confirmation email message to be sent to the address that you supplied.
 It will be from the Office 365 Team (support@email.microsoftonline.com) and has the subject **Finish signing up for Microsoft Azure Rights Management**.